-Towers shall not be illuminated by artificial means and shall not display strobe lights unless t Federal Aviation Administration or other federal or state authority for a particular tower specifical requires such lighting.
+Towers shall not be illuminated by artificial means and shall not display strobe lights unless t Federal Aviation Administration or other federal or state authority for a particular tower specifica requires such lighting.

-- 5. Antennas Mounted on Structures, Roofs, Walls, and Existing Towers The placement of wireless telecommunication antennas on roofs, walls, and existing tower may be approved by the City of Plymouth Plan Commission, provided the antennas meet to requirements of these regulations, after submittal of: - a final site and building plan as specified by Article 6-210.E, General Wireless Communications Facility Performance Standards of this Ordinance, and;b. a report prepare by a qualified and licensed professional engineer indicating the existing structure or tower's suitability to accept the antenna, and the proposed method of affixing the antenna to the structure.
+5. Antennas Mounted on Structures, Roofs, Walls, and Existing Towers The placement of wireless telecommunication antennas on roofs, walls, and existing towe may be approved by the City of Plymouth Plan Commission, provided the antennas meet t requirements of these regulations, after submittal of:

+a final site and building plan as specified by Article 6-210.E, General Wireless Communications Facility Performance Standards of this Ordinance, and;b. a report prepare by a qualified and licensed professional engineer indicating the existing structure or tower's suitability to accept the antenna, and the proposed the existing structure or tower's suitability to accept the antenna, and the proposed method of affixing the antenna to the structure.

-- 6. Temporary Wireless Communications Facilities Any facility designed for temporary use (as defined by this ordinance) is subject to the following: - a.
-Use of a temporary facility is allowed only if the owner has received a temporary use permit from the City of Plymouth Plan Commission. - temporary wireless facilities are permitted for use of no longer than ninety days for use while constructing permanent facilities, and no longer than fourteer days for use during a special event. - c.
+- Temporary Wireless Communications Facilities Any facility designed for temporary use (as defined by this ordinance) is subject to the following: - a.
+Use of a temporary facility is allowed only if the owner has received a temporary use permit from the City of Plymouth Plan Commission. - b.
+Temporary wireless facilities are permitted for use of no longer than ninety (90) days for use while constructing permanent facilities, and no longer than fourteer (14) days for use during a special event. - c.
 The maximum height of a temporary wireless facility is one hundred (100) feet from grade.